sumithrasenthil/login-registration/README.md

 # login-registration
-Login and register with authentication using a nodejs with express,mongodb
+Login and register with authentication using a nodejs with express framework and mongodb Atlas for a database and ejs as template

 Add your db connection link in the keys.js file in the config folder.